timjs/system-b-paper/sections/introduction.typ

 This work proposes a type system that classifies bindings into three ownership modes: _borrowed_, _consumed_, and _shared_.
-Borrowed bindings cannot escape their scope: ownership remains with the caller, and no #rephrase[runtime ownership tracking] is required.
+Borrowed bindings cannot escape their scope: ownership remains with the caller, and no #draft[runtime ownership tracking] is required.
 Owned bindings must be used at most once, enabling reuse of memory when unique ownership can be confirmed at runtime.
 Shared bindings have unrestricted usage and may be freely returned or stored.